kevmhughes/uf1844-ironhack/README.md

 # UF1844: Desarrollo de Aplicaciones Web en el Entorno Servidor

-This fully responsive image gallery app, serving as the evaluated project for the UF1844 module is part of the Ironhack Bootcamp and the encompassing Spanish professional certificate, IFCD0210.
+This fully responsive image gallery app, serving as the evaluated project for the UF1844 module is part of the Ironhack Bootcamp and the encompassing IFCD0210 Professional Certificate.

 ## Overview